 - Maintain a positive attitude.

 - Comply with ALL safety policies and employment guidelines established by the employer.

 Once an individual has completed the Industrial Technology degree there is no obligation to continue working for the consortium partner.

-To remain in the AMT program a participant must be in good standing with both JSCC and the consortium partner for which one is assigned.
+To remain in the AMT Co-op a participant must be in good standing with both JSCC and the consortium partner for which one is assigned.

 - Maintain a "C" or higher in all classes.